Factory system: Antiquity

-In Ancient Sumer around 3000 BC, the Ancient Mesopotamian economy began to develop a version of the factory system that also featured the division of labor.
+In Ancient Sumer around 3000 BC, the Ancient Mesopotamian economy began to develop a version of the factory system that also featured the division of labour.

 Mills

 One of the earliest factories was John Lombe's water-powered silk mill at Derby, operational by 1721.
 By 1746, an integrated brass mill was working at Warmley near Bristol.
 Raw material went in at one end, was smelted into brass and was turned into pans, pins, wire, and other goods.
 Housing was provided for workers on site.
 Other prominent early industrialists who adopted the factory system included Josiah Wedgwood (1730–1795) in Staffordshire and Matthew Boulton (1728–1809) at his Soho Manufactory (1766–1848).

 Cotton spinning

 The factory system began widespread use somewhat later when cotton-spinning was mechanized by a series of inventors.

 The first use of an integrated system, where cotton came in and was spun, bleached, dyed and woven into finished cloth, was at mills in Waltham and Lowell, Massachusetts.
 These became known as Lowell Mills and the Waltham-Lowell system.

 The Nasmyth, Gaskell and Company's Bridgewater Foundry, which began operation in 1836, was one of the earliest factories to use modern materials-handling such as cranes and rail-tracks through the buildings for handling heavy items.